Somehow a crab beat an American woman in the quest to land on a major unit of currency.

 HERCULES: If it were not a great victory, why would they commemorate it as a zodiac sign to rule mortals’ destinies?

 POSEIDON: Well, another zodiac sign is fish, and even I don’t think that’s impressive.

 HERCULES: You know what?
 Forget it.
 I’m sick of trying to impress you.
 I’m going to go tell Divine Emperor Antoninus Pius about the coin.
 Stupid thing has his whole face on it anyway.

 POSEIDON: Is that why the mortals are so excited?
 Because again, it can’t be you.

 HERCULES: Something about the coin representing religious tolerance in the Roman Empire, probably towards the Jewish people.
 Honestly, I don’t know what any of that means.
 I just heard Dad telling Hera about it over breakfast, and then she asked who his tramp was this time, and I got out of there.

 POSEIDON: You really need to stick to your fellow divinized mortals, and leave us Olympians alone.
 Hera catches you listening in on her breakfast, she’ll tie you to the bottom of the ocean with your own guts and let the crabs feed on you.
 Now that sounds like how she’d make use of a crab.

-To explore the multicultural expanse that was the Roman Empire, enroll in CLAS-C 102 Roman Culture, coming up Spring 2023, and earn GEC credits while you’re at it!
-Or for more adventures of the Greek and Roman gods, enroll in CLAS-C 205 Classical Mythology, also for GEC credits and still available Fall 2022 as a late-start class!
+To explore the multicultural expanse that was the Roman Empire, enroll in CLAS-C 102 Roman Culture, coming up Spring 2024, and earn GEC credits while you’re at it!
+Or for more adventures of the Greek and Roman gods, enroll in CLAS-C 205 Classical Mythology, also for GEC credits and available this Summer 2023 and Fall 2023 online!
+While you wait, be sure to check back for more adventures of Hercules and Poseidon.
 Can’t get enough of Ancient Greece and Rome?
 Earn a Classics Minor in just 15 credits!